shivenmian/Bookmarks/README.md

 #Bookmarks

-A list of useful links I bookmarked on my Chrome.
+A list of useful links I bookmarked on my Chrome over time.

 Most of them are on Android, and they are really random of sorts, but pretty interesting.